zjrwtx/Source2Synth_refactor/README.md

 - camel https://github.com/camel-ai/camel
 - DeepSeek for providing the language model API
 - All contributors and users of this project
-Reference since the improvement from: https://github.com/sanowl/Source2Synth
+- Reference and improvement from: https://github.com/sanowl/Source2Synth
 ## Contact

 For questions and feedback, please open an issue in the GitHub repository.